jzr99/pbs21-pbd-simulation/README.md

-## diffShit
+## diffTaichi

 `python3 runner_diff.py` to start simulation.
-If Boss You could make collision constrain outside taichi kernel scope, the total pipeline could be diff, though the gradient could be wrong.

-The distance constrain is differentiable now, so we could add some vibration when the cloth falling down.
+The target is to make the cloth fall on the ball by controlling the wind speed.